AkiZip/AkiZip/README.md

 - [GTK](https://www.gtk.org/) and [libadwaita](https://gitlab.gnome.org/GNOME/libadwaita) — the toolkit and design library.
 GTK is a trademark of the GNOME Foundation.
 - [PyGObject](https://pygobject.readthedocs.io/) — Python bindings for GTK and friends.

-*GNOME and the GNOME logo are trademarks of the GNOME Foundation.*
+*Akizip is an independent community project and is not affiliated with, endorsed by, or sponsored by the GNOME Project or the GNOME Foundation.
+GNOME and the GNOME logo are trademarks of the GNOME Foundation.*